Skip to main content

 Devices not regulated restrictive practice

-The Commission’s position, as outlined in the recently updated Safe Transportation Practice Guide considers the following devices are not considered regulated restrictive practice when transporting a person with disability in a motor vehicle:
+The Commission’s position, as outlined in their Safe Transportation Practice Guide considers the following are not considered regulated restrictive practice when transporting a person with disability in a motor vehicle:

 • child and window locks on vehicles